Billboard Hot 100: Remixes

 A growing trend early in the first decade of the 21st century was to issue a song as a "remix" that was so different in structure and lyrical content from its original version that it was essentially a whole new song.
-Under normal circumstances, airplay points from a song's album version, "radio" mix or dance music remix, etc. were all combined and factored into the song's performance on the Hot 100, as the structure, lyrics and melody remained intact.
-Criticisms began when songs were being completely re-recorded to the point that they no longer resembled the original recording.
+Under normal circumstances, airplay points from a song's album version, "radio" mix, or dance music remix, etc., were all combined and factored into the song's performance on the Hot 100, as the structure, lyrics, and melody remained intact.
+Criticisms began when songs were completely re-recorded to the point that they no longer resembled their original recordings.
 The first such example of this scenario is Jennifer Lopez's "I'm Real".
-Originally entering the Hot 100 in its album version, a "remix" was issued in the midst of its chart run that featured rapper Ja Rule.
-This new version proved to be more popular than the album version and the track was propelled to number one.
+Originally entering the Hot 100 in its album version, a "remix" featuring rapper Ja Rule was issued during its chart run.
+This new version proved to be more popular than the album version, and the track was propelled to number one.

-To address this issue, Billboard now separates airplay points from a song's original version and its remix, if the remix is determined to be a "new song".
+To address this issue, Billboard now separates airplay points for a song's original version and its remix, if the remix is deemed a "new song".
 Since administering this new chart rule, several songs have charted twice, normally credited as "Part 1" and "Part 2".
 The remix rule is still in place.

 Recurrents

-Billboard, in an effort to allow the chart to remain as current as possible and to give representation to new and developing artists and tracks, has (since 1991) removed titles that have reached certain criteria regarding its current rank and number of weeks on the chart.
-Recurrent criteria have been modified several times and (from 2015 up until October 25, 2025), a song was permanently moved to "recurrent status" if it had spent 20 weeks on the Hot 100 and fallen below position number 50.
+Billboard, in an effort to allow the chart to remain as current as possible and to give representation to new and developing artists and tracks, has (since 1991) removed titles that have reached certain criteria regarding their current rank and number of weeks on the chart.
+Recurrent criteria have been modified several times, and (from 2015 up until October 25, 2025), a song was permanently moved to "recurrent status" if it had spent 20 weeks on the Hot 100 and fallen below position number 50.
 Additionally, descending songs were removed from the chart if ranking below number 25 after 52 weeks.
 Exceptions were made to re-releases and sudden resurgence in popularity of tracks that had taken a very long time to gain mainstream success.
 These rare cases are still handled on a case-by-case basis and ultimately determined by Billboards chart managers and staff.
 Older songs were allowed to re-enter the Hot 100 provided they charted higher than number 50.
 Christmas songs in particular started to become a regular presence on the Hot 100 each December since the relaxation of recurrent rules in 2015, culminating in Mariah Carey's 1994 recording "All I Want for Christmas Is You" reaching No. 1 on the chart in December 2019.